Using Routing tags

 - Remove selected tags

-- Removes only Routing Tags <routing_tag> that were chosen in the Tag action value field bellow (if any were chosen) from the call
+Tag action valuefield bellow (if any were chosen) from the call - Append selected tags

-- Appends Routing Tags <routing_tag> that were chosen in the Tag action value field bellow (if any were chosen) to the call;
+Tag action valuefield bellow (if any were chosen) to the call; - Intersection with selected tags

 - Current call tags will be replaced with tags defined in